enarx/enarx/docs/SGX Static Binary Demo Documentation.md

 ## Intel SGX 2 Static Binary Demo

 This demo is designed to illustrate a static binary running in an SGX Enclave.
-This demo does not include attestation.
+This demo *does not* include attestation.

 ### Hardware Requirements
 SGX2 support is required to run this demo.
 Check with your hardware manufacturer to determine if your hardware has SGX2 support enabled.
-Alternatively, you may reference the linked Wiki page for an incomplete but growing list of SGX enabled hardware. https://github.com/ayeks/SGX-hardware/#hardware-with-sgx2-support
+Alternatively, you may reference the following page for an incomplete but growing list of SGX enabled hardware: https://github.com/ayeks/SGX-hardware/#hardware-with-sgx2-support

 ### Software Requirements